 It is “inconceivable that anyone would do such a major procedure under anything less than a light general anesthesia,” said Dr. Michael F. McGuire, a director of the American Board of Plastic Surgery and immediate past president of the American Society of Plastic Surgeons.

 Read some related information on another website and our comments, too:

 The New York Time had an article earlier this month about those who, after bariatric surgery, have sought additional plastic surgery treatments to help with their new appearance.

 We find this to be an interesting and realistic article – and bariatric surgery has certainly benefited many patients.
-From the perspective of a plastic surgeon, we see many patients who have had bariatric surgery with massive weight loss, but we also see those who have accomplished the same with diet and exercise.
+From the perspective of a plastic surgeon, we see many patients in Dallas and Allen, TX, who have had bariatric surgery with massive weight loss, but we also see those who have accomplished the same from changes in diet and more exercise.

 Regardless of the method of weight loss, except for the very young patients, excess skin of the trunk, breasts, and extremities is the usual result: obesity causes a loss of elasticity of the skin, causing an inability to shrink after the fat is gone.
 The benefit of a consultation with a plastic surgeon is to allow the weight loss patient to make an informed decision about skin tailoring surgery.
 The reality is that this surgery can be expensive, but cost is only one of several factors to consider when making a decision about surgery.